+U.N.
+Security Council Resolution 678 (November 29, 1990) authorized the use of force to expel Iraq from Kuwait.
+A ceasefire was declared in Security Council Resolution 686 (March 2, 1991), but the primary ceasefire resolution is Security Council Resolution 687 (April 3, 1991), requiring Iraq to end its weapons of mass destruction programs, recognize Kuwait, account for missing Kuwaitis, return Kuwaiti property, and end support for terrorism.
+Iraq accepted the resolution.
+Iraq is required by Resolution 688 (April 5, 1991) to end repression of its people.
 In forty reviews (at 60-day intervals) of Iraqi compliance from the end of the Gulf war in 1991 until August 20, 1998, the U.N.
-Security Council maintained comprehensive international sanctions on Iraq's imports and exports.
-The primary ceasefire resolution is Security Council Resolution 687 (April 3, 1991), requiring Iraq to end its weapons of mass destruction programs, recognize Kuwait, account for missing Kuwaitis, return Kuwaiti property, and end support for international terrorism.
-Iraq is required by Resolution 688 (April 5, 1991) to end repression of its people.
-(See also CRS Report RL30472, Iraq: Oil-for-Food Program; and CRS Report RL31339, Iraq: U.S. Efforts to Change the Regime.)
+Security Council maintained the comprehensive international sanctions on Iraq's imports and exports imposed by Security Council Resolution 661 (August 6, 1990).
+(See CRS Report RL30472, Iraq: Oil-for-Food Program; and CRS Report RL31339, Iraq: U.S. Efforts to Change the Regime.)